Saturday 6th June 2020

 Berlin (also one of the first cities to protest after Minneapolis)

-Tokyo was the first city to march, the day after Floyd’s death
+Tokyo was the first city to march, the very morning after Floyd’s death

 Even in Iran makeshift street shrines have appeared and university students have rallied on their campuses.